c5shen/GPU-BLAST-plus/README.md

 *. `to_change/include/`
 *. `to_change/your-configured-folder/`

-Assume you already downloaded and decompressed the source codes of BLAST+ and you are in the directory `ncbi-blast-2.2.28+-src/c++`, do the following steps:
+Assume you already downloaded and decompressed the source codes of BLAST+ and you are in the directory `ncbi-blast-2.2.28+-src/c++`, and you have run `./configure` already, do the following steps:
 1. Copy and overwrite files (remember to make backups) in `to_change/include` to the corresponding directories in `ncbi-lbast-2.2.28+-src/c++/include`.
 2. After running `./configure`, you should have generated a folder under `ncbi-blast-2.2.28+-src/c++`, for example, `ncbi-blast-2.2.28+-src/c++/GCC750-Debug64` depending on your system and compiler version.
    * Copy `to_change/your-configured-folder/build/Makefile.lib` and overwite (make a backup) the corresponding `ncbi-blast-2.2.28+-src/c++/your-configured-folder/build/Makefile.lib`.
+3. Now, try running `make` or `make -j` (using all available cores for compiling) and hope everything works.
+4. If step 3 works without errors, you should have successfully compiled binaries in directory `ncbi-blast-2.2.28+-src/c++/your-configured-folder/bin`.
+Then, you can install g-blastn by using this path.

 ##### Run BLASTN
 To run `blastn` with a given database and a given set of query sequences (without WindowMasker and DUST):